Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Experiments

 \subsection{Overall and Stratified Performance}

-Table \ref{table:performance} presents the main results.
-Overall, VolNP-FT achieves the best performance, with the lowest RMSE (99.60 BPS) and MAE (48.86 BPS).
+Table \ref{table:performance} presents the errors across all trading days.
+Overall, VolNP-SP achieves the best performance, with the lowest RMSE (96.04 BPS) and MAE (48.22 BPS), and the highest R$^2$ (0.98).
 A key finding comes from the comparison with VolNP-Base.
-While their overall MAE is similar, the pre-training strategy allows VolNP-FT to reduce the RMSE by nearly 40\%.
+While their overall MAE is similar, the pre-training strategy allows VolNP-SP to reduce the RMSE by nearly 40\%.
 This suggests that the SABR-induced prior does not just improve the average fit, but is particularly effective at preventing large, financially significant prediction errors.

 The stratified results provide further insight.
-For short-term options, where market data is most dense, the flexible Gaussian Process model performs best.
+For short-term options, where market data is most dense, the flexible Gaussian process model performs best.
 However, as maturity increases and data becomes sparser, the performance of GP and other benchmarks degrades.
-In these mid- and long-term regimes, VolNP-FT outperforms all other models.
+In these mid- and long-term regimes, VolNP-SP outperforms all other models.
 This indicates that the learned geometric prior is crucial for constructing a coherent and robust surface, especially in regions with fewer data points.

-Figure \ref{fig:error_heatmap} reveals the models' error patterns.
-Parametric models like SABR and SSVI show systematic errors on the 'wings' of the surface, whereas VolNP-FT demonstrates uniformly low error, indicating superior generalization.
-The comparison with VolNP-Base highlights that the SABR-based prior acts as a powerful regularizer, suppressing large errors and ensuring a more robust surface reconstruction.
+We complement the quantitative metrics with two heatmaps that aggregate errors over the full $(k,\tau)$ domain across all test days.
+For each test day we bin target coordinates $(k,\tau)$ on a fixed global grid.
+Within each bin we compute the per-day RMSE and the per-day mean signed error (bias).
+We then take the median across test days in each bin.

+The RMSE heatmaps (Figure \ref{fig:error_heatmap}) confirm that VolNP-SP maintains low error not only near-the-money but also across sparse long-maturity regions where benchmarks perform poorly.
+The bias heatmaps (Figure \ref{fig:bias_heatmap}) show SABR and SSVI display pronounced directional biases on wings or long maturities, while VolNP-SP's bias is near-neutral and spatially smooth, consistent with its higher overall R$^2$ and lower RMSE.